akshay-paliwal/Web-Scraper-using-Python/README.md

 ## Data
 In this project, I extracted the job data from Linkedin which include the Job type, Company name, Location, and URL of the job.

-I ran the app on my local device with Search string as and got the following desired result...
+I ran the app on my local device with Search string as ***Java*** and got the following desired result...
 | ![Image](image.jpg) |
 |:--:|
 | ***Result*** |